first-rust-competition/first-rust-competition/wpilib/README.md

     3. Generate the rust-bindings and build the library.

 After the initial `make all`, use `cargo` (with two caveats, see below) to build as normal.
 If the WPILib submodule updates, run `make all` again.
 Pull-requests to make the build process more cross platform are welcome.
+If you want to contribute but can't get the build working, you can use the CI docker image by invoking the `.ci/pull-request.sh` script.

 This project includes a build script that generates bindings on top of WPIlib, handles linking, *and exposes its shared libs with a symlink for cargo-frc to consume*.
 Because of this, the script is by default configured only to run when it needs to update the symlink (another version of this crate has changed it).
 During development, to force the script to run use